14coruma/Vision_Course_Projects/README.md

 ### Design Decisions and Assumptions
 As the assignment states, we assume that the music lines from the image are parallel and straight.
 This is in order to implement the Hough Transform for line detection.
 We also assumed that every lines are in treble clef.
 This is because the assignment did not provide a template model for treble or bass clefs.

 When applying convolutions, we assumed that the padding of the image should repeat the values found at the edges.
-This prevented the darkened halo effect on both our template images as well as the music sheets when applying Gaussians or Sobel kernels.
+This prevented the darkened halo effect on our template images as well as the music sheets when applying Gaussians or Sobel kernels.

 When detecting the staff lines, we decided to implement a naive thresholding, where if the pixel value is less than 78% (100% being white), then we convert that pixel to 0.
 This significantly helped the Hough Transform algorithm as there were less ambiguous pixels when applying the Sobel operator and non-maximal suppression.